George Metesky: 1951–1956

-His first two bombs drew little attention, but the string of random bombings that began in 1951 frayed the city's nerves and taxed the resources of the New York City Police Department (NYPD).
-Metesky often placed warning calls to the buildings where he had planted bombs, but would not specify the bomb's exact location.
+Metesky's first two bombs drew little attention, but the string of seemingly random bombings that began in 1951 frayed the city's nerves and taxed the resources of the New York City Police Department.
+Metesky often placed warning calls to the buildings where he had planted bombs, but he would typically not specify the bombs' exact locations.
 He wrote to newspapers warning that he planned to plant more.

-Some bombs came with notes, but the note never revealed a motive, or a reason for choosing that particular location.
+Some bombs came with notes, but the notes never revealed a motive or a reason for choosing any particular location.
 The long hiatus since the last bomb and the improved construction techniques of the first new bomb led investigators to believe that the bomber had served in the military.

 For his new wave of bombings, Metesky mainly chose public buildings as targets, bombing several of them multiple times.
 Bombs were left in phone booths, storage lockers and restrooms in public buildings including Grand Central Terminal (five times), Pennsylvania Station (five times), Radio City Music Hall (thrice), the New York Public Library (twice), the Port Authority Bus Terminal (twice) and the RCA Building, as well as in the New York City Subway.
 Metesky also bombed movie theaters, where he cut into seat upholstery and slipped his explosive devices inside.